isaacnmm/pestpolicy-hugo2XX/content/posts/best-paint-for-kitchen-cabinets/index.md

 Furthermore, Shabby Chic is more comfortable to prepare and remove paint errors can be cleaned using soapy detergent and water when still wet.
 The chalk pigments integrated into Shabby Chic improves surface strength and resist dirt.
 Importantly, Shabby Chic can be used on wood, metal, composite, or plastic cabinet material without any problem.

-Pros:
-- Comes with simple chemical formula more comfortable to apply
-- Has multiple selectable colors attractive
-- Its water-based and comes with refined chalk grains
-- Eliminates peeling and chipping on a single coat
-- Water-resistant and dirt proof
-- Doesnt cause skin or respiratory irritation
-- Has low VOC components environmentally safe
-- Improve stickiness and smooth surface finish
-- Extended service life and abrasion resistant-coat

-Cons:
+Pros: - Comes with simple chemical formula more comfortable to apply - Has multiple selectable colors attractive - Its water-based and comes with refined chalk grains - Eliminates peeling and chipping on a single coat - Water-resistant and dirt proof - Doesnt cause skin or respiratory irritation - Has low VOC components environmentally safe - Improve stickiness and smooth surface finish - Extended service life and abrasion resistant-coat

-- Unsuitable for commercial application
-- Require surface preparation to improve stickiness
-- The container doesnt have a handle
+Cons: - Unsuitable for commercial application - Require surface preparation to improve stickiness - The container doesnt have a handle

+> See Also: > Using TSP prior to Painting

 ##  Conclusion